 1. The Data

-Data for the present analysis were taken from the New Immigrants Survey (2010-2011) and the Israeli census of 2008 conducted by the Israeli Central Bureau of Statistics.
-The New Immigrants Survey is the first survey of its kind following the massive waves of immigration that have begun in the early 1990th.
+Data for the present analysis were taken from the New Immigrants Survey (2010–2011) and the Israeli census of 2008 conducted by the Israeli Central Bureau of Statistics.
+The New Immigrants Survey is the first survey of its kind following the massive waves of immigration that began in the early 1990s.
 The main purpose of the survey was to examine the integration of immigrants since 1990 by analyzing their social and economic life and the characteristics that affect the process and pace of integration.
 The study is based on a representative sample of FSU and Ethiopian immigrants aged 25-75.
 For both groups, the criteria for determining layers were republic (FSU) or country (Ethiopia) of origin and year of immigration (arrived after 1990).
-The sample consisted of 3104 immigrants, the FSU group is 81% (2515 immigrants) and accordingly, the Ethiopian group is 19% (589 immigrants) of the sample.
+The sample consisted of 3,104 immigrants, of which the FSU group was 81% (2,515 immigrants) and the Ethiopian group was 19% (589 immigrants).

 2. Variables

-The New Immigrants Survey have provided information regarding demographic and immigration characteristics and the 2008 census have completed the model with additional socio-economic and labor force activity information.
+The New Immigrants Survey provided information regarding demographic and immigration characteristics, and the 2008 census completed the model with additional socio-economic and labor force activity information.

-The dependent variable in this study is divided into five different perceived discrimination variables.
-The five questions were dichotomous, asking whether the immigrant have faced discrimination due to his/her origin.
-The immigrants were asked regarding facing (1) discrimination at work, (2) at government office, (3) at shopping places, (4) at places of entertainment and (5) at any other place.
+The dependent variable in this study is divided into five different “perceived discrimination” variables.
+The five questions were dichotomous, asking whether the immigrant has faced discrimination due to his/her origin.
+The immigrants were asked questions regarding facing (1) discrimination at work, (2) at a government office, (3) at shopping places, (4) at places of entertainment and (5) at any other place.

 The independent variables are as follows:

-Hebrew language proficiency – An index calculated from three questions regarding the level of speaking, reading and writing Hebrew.
-The Language proficiency scale is from (3) “do not know at all speaking, reading or writing in Hebrew” to (15) “fluent in speaking, reading and writing Hebrew”.
+Hebrew language proficiency.
+This was an index calculated from three questions regarding the level of speaking, reading and writing Hebrew.
+The language proficiency scale ranged from (3) “do not know at all how to speak, read or write in Hebrew” to (15) “fluent in speaking, reading and writing Hebrew.”
 Cronbach’s alpha reliability coefficient was found to be high (R = .96).
-As we considered this variable to be our key independent variable any missing information regarding at least one language fluency indicator (speaking, reading or writing) was omitted from the sample.
+As we considered this variable to be our key independent variable, any missing information regarding at least one language fluency indicator (speaking, reading or writing) was omitted from the sample.

-Religion – Dichotomous variable (dummy variable); whether the respondent is Jewish or not (Jewish=1, not Jewish=0).
+Religion.
+This was a dichotomous variable (dummy variable) indicating whether the respondent is Jewish or not (Jewish=1, not Jewish=0).

-Education level - Rated on a scale of 1-3.
-Since the distributions of education levels between FSU and Ethiopian immigrants are so different we have constructed two scales with different values, one for each group.
-For FSU immigrants, in a scale of 1-3: (1) no diploma, primary, intermediate and secondary school; (2) high-school diploma and post-secondary; (3) undergraduate academic and higher.
-For Ethiopian immigrants, in a scale of 1-3: (1) no diploma; (2) primary or intermediate school diploma; (3) secondary school and above.
-Since our sample has a minimum age limit of 25 years, in theory, all respondents have had enough time to complete post-secondary or undergraduate studies.
+Education level.
+This was rated on a scale of 1-3.
+Since the distributions of education levels between FSU and Ethiopian immigrants are so different, we have constructed two scales with different values, one for each group.
+For FSU immigrants, the scale was from 1-3: (1) no diploma, primary, intermediate or secondary school; (2) high-school diploma and post-secondary; (3) undergraduate degree and higher.
+For Ethiopian immigrants, the scale was from 1-3: (1) no diploma; (2) primary or intermediate school diploma; (3) secondary school and above.
+Since our sample had a minimum age limit of 25 years, in theory, all respondents have had enough time to complete post-secondary or undergraduate studies.

-Occupational status – Dichotomous variable (dummy variable); whether the respondent is employed, full or part time, or not.
+Occupational status.
+This was a dichotomous variable (dummy variable) indicating whether the respondent was employed, full or part time, or not.

-Year of immigration – A continuous variable that indicates on the year that the immigrant arrived in Israel, from 1990 to 2008.
+Year of immigration.
+This was a continuous variable that indicated the year that the immigrant arrived in Israel, from 1990 to 2008.

-In addition, age (5 year cohorts) and gender (male=1) were included in the multivariate model.
+In addition, age (five year cohorts) and gender (male=1) were included in the multivariate model.
 A binomial logistic regression was used in the multivariate analysis, since the dependent variable is dichotomous.
 A series of regression models was conducted for FSU and Ethiopian immigration groups separately in order to investigate the differences in log odds coefficients between the two groups.